Badfinger: Post-Badfinger solo activities

 Following the demise of Badfinger, each of the three living former members (Joey Molland, Bob Jackson, and Mike Gibbins) continued to record and play new music.
-Molland has released four solo albums, After the Pearl (1983), The Pilgrim (1992), This Way Up (2001), and Return to Memphis (2013).
+Molland has released five solo albums, After the Pearl (1983), The Pilgrim (1992), This Way Up (2001), Return to Memphis (2013), and Be True to Yourself (2020).
 In 1998 he released a collection of demos called Demos Old and New on his own label, Independent Artists.
 In 1995, Jackson re-joined the Fortunes, where he sang lead, and they consistently performed Badfinger songs in their set.
 In 1996, Gibbins contributed two songs to the compilation album, Young Savage Florida (1996).
 He later released four solo albums through Exile Music: A Place in Time in 1998, More Annoying Songs (featuring ex-Iveys member Griffiths singing on 2 tracks) in 2002, Archeology (Griffiths on 1 track) in 2005, and In the Meantime, also in 2005.
 The latter included different re-recordings of both the Badfinger hit "Come and Get It" and Gibbins's "In the Meantime", originally from the Wish You Were Here album in 1974.

 Also, posthumous collections were released for both Pete Ham and Tom Evans.
 In both 1997 and 1999, two collections of Ham's home recordings were released: 7 Park Avenue (1997), and Golders Green (1999), with extra instruments added by Jackson and Griffiths.
 In 1995, a posthumous Evans album was released, Over You: The Final Tracks, which was produced by Evans's friend and songwriting partner Rod Roach.

 Former manager Bill Collins died in August 2002, aged 89, and on 4 October 2005, Mike Gibbins died in his sleep at his home in Oviedo, Florida from a brain aneurysm.
 He was 56, had been married twice and had three sons.

 In June 2006, a Badfinger convention took place in Swansea, featuring a performance by Bob Jackson.
 The event brought together Bob Jackson, Ron Griffiths, and some members of the Ham, Evans and Gibbins families.
 On 1 January 2008, BBC Wales broadcast a one-hour documentary about Badfinger.

 On 27 April 2013 an official blue plaque was unveiled by the Swansea City Council to honour Pete Ham in his home town of Swansea.
 The public event was also attended by two former members of the original Badfinger band, the Iveys, Ron Griffiths and Dai Jenkins, plus former Badfinger member, Bob Jackson.
 The plaque honored Pete and all the Iveys and Badfinger members of Pete Ham's lifetime.
 A concert followed the unveiling of the plaque featuring former Badfinger members Bob Jackson and Al Wodtke.

 Joey Molland's wife, Kathie Molland, died on 24 March 2009, and Stan Polley died on 20 July 2009 in California.